Phenomenology of laminar acoustic streaming jets: Characterization of long-range acoustic streaming jets

 The corresponding velocity magnitude $U_{x,p_v}$ at $x_{p_v}$ is then evaluated using either Eq.~\eqref{eq:velocity_peak_amplitude} or~\eqref{eq:OM_inertial_corrected} together with the obtained value of $x_{p_v}$.

-The obtained prediction $x_{p_v}$, plotted as a red line in Fig.~\ref{fig:velocity_peak_position_and_amplitude}~(a), appears as a better estimate of the peak position: the difference between $x_p$ and $x_{p_v}$ remains between 11~\% and 13~\% for $Gr_{ac}^{0.2} / S^{0.8} \geq 105$.
-At lower $Gr_{ac}$, that discrepancy is however larger.
-The reason is that $R_{jet}$ varies slightly with $Gr_{ac}$.
-For decreasing values of $Gr_{ac}$, the jet velocity also decreases.
-As a consequence, the effect of viscous diffusion on the radial enlargement of the jet becomes more important: at $L_F$, $R_{jet}$ measured for $Gr_{ac} = 10^3$ is 64~\% larger than for $Gr_{ac} = 5\times 10^4$ (not shown).
+The prediction $x_{p_v}$ (red curve in Fig.~\ref{fig:velocity_peak_position_and_amplitude}~(a)) yields a better estimate of the peak position for $Gr_{ac}^\frac{1}{5} / S^{\frac{4}{5}} \geq 105$ (i.e., $Gr_{ac} \geq 10^4$).
+At lower $Gr_{ac}$, the larger discrepancy is caused by the dependency of $R_{jet}$ on $Gr_{ac}$.
+We recall that $x_{p_v}$ relies on the velocity scaling law (\ref{eq:OM_inertial_corrected}) obtained by assuming that $R_{jet} \approx 0.5$ i.e., the jet width is set by the beam width for all $Gr_{ac}$.
+While this approximation holds for $Gr_{ac} \geq 10^4$, we however observed that the increased viscous diffusion at lower $Gr_{ac}$ widens the jet.
+For instance, $R_{jet}$ measured at $x = L_F$ for $Gr_{ac} = 10^3$ is 64 \% larger than for $Gr_{ac} = 10^4$ (not shown), resulting in a 128 \% difference on the viscous force estimate.
+Since the estimate of the velocity peak position is obtained by balancing the acoustic with the viscous forces, the error on $R_{jet}$ thus causes $x_{p_v}$ to diverge away from the numerical simulation results for $Gr_{ac} < 10^4$.
 Thus, considering the same $R_{jet}$ for all $Gr_{ac}$ in Eq.~\eqref{eq:inertial_regime_balance_viscosity} leads to an overestimation of the viscous forces at low $Gr_{ac}$.
-Using a larger value of $R_{jet}$ in Eq.~\eqref{eq:inertial_regime_balance_viscosity} would also shift the range of $Gr_{ac}$ values over which this equation is valid towards lower values.